melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 # Samsung

 - Verdict: **⛔ Avoid!**
+- Verdict: **🍅 Terrible!** (Unisoc/Spreadtrum)
 * [**🔓️ Unlock Guide (supported devices)**](../../misc/samsung-unlock.md)

 If you have a North American device and were lucky enough not to update for a while, you can check out [this paid service][Paid North American Unlock] at your own risk.
 Any phones prior to the S23 with an Exynos SoC can be unlocked if not carrier locked, regardless of region.
+Unisoc and Spreadtrum devices will never be unlockable, this is *not* Samsung's fault, Unisoc/Spreadtrum does not allow unlocking.

 Snapdragon phones prior to the S7/Note7 (2016) can be unlocked regardless of region, as long as it's not locked to a carrier like AT&T or Verizon.
 The Canadian S7 can also be unlocked as it uses an Exynos SoC, despite Canada normally being a Snapdragon region.